ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 Some datasets are supported in their native format through the ``native6`` project (mostly native observational datasets) or through a dedicated project, e.g., ``ICON`` (mostly native models).
-A detailed description on how to inlcude new native datasets is given :ref:`at the end of this section <how_to_fix_native_datasets>`.
+A detailed description of how to include new native datasets is given :ref:`at the end of this section <how_to_fix_native_datasets>`.

 .. _fixing_native_obs: